A Doubly-Enhanced EM Algorithm for Model-Based Tensor Clustering: Introduction

 We study the problem of model-based tensor clustering.
-When datasets are heterogeneous, cluster analysis sheds light into the heterogeneity by grouping observations into clusters such that observations within each cluster are similar to each other, but there is noticeable difference among clusters.
-For more background, see \citet{review1}, \citet{review2} and \citep{review3} for overviews of model-based clustering.
-Various approaches have been proposed in recent years for clustering on high-dimensional vector data \citep[e.g]{Ng2001,Law2004,Arthur2007, Pan2007,Wang2008,Guo2010, Witten2010SKM, Cai2017CHIME,verzelen2017,Hao2018}.
+When datasets are heterogeneous, cluster analysis sheds light on the heterogeneity by grouping observations into clusters such that observations within each cluster are similar to each other, but there is noticeable difference among clusters.
+For more background, see \citet{review1} and \citet{review3} for overviews of model-based clustering.
+Various approaches have been proposed in recent years for clustering on high-dimensional vector data \citep{Ng2001,Law2004,Arthur2007, Pan2007,Wang2008,Guo2010, Witten2010SKM, Cai2017CHIME,verzelen2017,Hao2018}.
 Although many of these vector methods could be applied to tensor data by vectorizing the tensors first, this brute-force approach is generally not recommended, because the vectorization completely ignores the tensor structure.
-For example, in the real data analysis, we may have matrix observations of gene expression levels, where each row represents one measurement of the gene expression levels, and each column represents one gene.
-No such interpretation is possible if we vectorize the data.
-Hence, vectorization could often lead to loss of information, and thus efficiency and accuracy.
+As a result, vectorization could often lead to loss of information, and thus efficiency and accuracy.
 It is much more desirable to have clustering methods specially designed for tensor data.